M1917 Browning machine gun: Ckm wz.30

 The Ckm wz.30 was an unlicensed Polish-built modification of the Colt Model of 1924 chambered in 7.92×57mm Mauser.
 The modifications included new iron sights (V-notch rather than loophole), lengthened butt handle, lengthened barrel, simplified rifle lock for easier exchange of used-up barrels and better handling, mounting adapted for both anti-personnel and AA fire and sights and grips adapted to suit both purposes.
 Roughly 8,000 were built by Państwowa Fabryka Karabinów.

-M/29
+Colt mitraljøse m/29

 Norwegian designation for the Colt MG 38 (mentioned in the following section) in 7.92×61mm, used as the standard heavy machine gun and anti-aircraft weapon for the Norwegian Army from 1929 to 1940.
-The M/29 replaced the Hotchkiss M1914 machine gun in Norwegian service.
-In all, 1,800 M/29s were in Norwegian service by the time of the 9 April 1940 German invasion.
-The M/29 saw service in the 1940 Norwegian Campaign, often deployed as the only heavy weapon of Norwegian front line units.
+The Colt mitraljøse m/29 replaced the Hotchkiss M1914 machine gun in Norwegian service.
+In all, 1,800 m/29s were in Norwegian service by the time of 9 April 1940 German invasion.
+The m/29 saw service in the 1940 Norwegian Campaign, often deployed as the only heavy weapon of Norwegian front line units.